manaskallam1903-lgtm/SocialBlocker/README.md

 * **Ignore Battery Optimization:** Essential to ensure the blocker engine runs uninterrupted in the background.

 DISCLAIMER: USED AI TO CODE THIS APP

+## Instructions on How to Install the App

+**Install the APK:**
+* When they click the file, their phone will say "For your security, your phone is not allowed to install unknown apps from this source."
+Tell them to click Settings on that pop-up and toggle Allow from this source.

+* Bypass Play Protect: Google Play Protect might say "Unsafe app blocked".
+Tell them to click More details -> Install anyway.

+**The Android Bypass:**

+* Open the app and tap "1.
+Enable Accessibility".

+* It will say "Restricted Setting".
+Click OK.

+* Go to the phone's Settings -> Apps -> Social Blocker.

+* Tap the 3 dots in the top right corner and tap Allow restricted settings.

+* Go back into the app and try turning Accessibility on again.

+* Battery Optimization: To prevent the app from being killed by the system, go to Settings -> Apps -> Social Blocker -> Battery and set it to "Unrestricted".